WRC: Treatment Programs

-Women’s Service Area (WWRC): Units 20, 21, and 22 provide a range of mental health services to females from Taycheedah Correctional Institution (TCI) and to women referred for Alternative to Revocation (ATR) programming from the Division of Community Corrections (DCC) and with women referred for Treatment to Competency/Competency Restoration from the court system.
+- Women’s Service Area (WWRC): Units 20, 21, and 22 provide a range of mental health services to women from Taycheedah Correctional Institution, women referred for alternative to revocation programming. and with women referred for treatment to competency/competency restoration from the court system.
 Units 21 and 22 work collaboratively to provide a range of structure and support as needed by the women while they are involved in therapeutic treatment services.
-Unit 20 is the Specialized Treatment Unit (STU) offering a six month closed-treatment group for women struggling with severe traumatic reactions and individualized programming for women preparing for the trauma program and/or addressing mental health needs. .
+Unit 20 is the specialized treatment unit offering a closed-treatment group for women struggling with severe traumatic reactions and individualized programming for women preparing for the trauma program and/or addressing mental health needs.

 Applying Wellness and Recovery Everyday (AWARE)